Descent098/ahd/README.md

 ### Cross platform

-- ahd natively suppports windows and any *nix systems (including Mac OS).
+- ahd natively supports windows and any *nix systems (including Mac OS).
 - Supports copy-paste cross platform configurations (assuming the same commands and file structure are on both) For example if you want to write a command that git pulls in a folder called ```/development``` on your desktop using the \*nix standard ```~/Desktop/development/*``` works on both \*nix and windows.